Gnvd21/Gnvd21/README.md

 ## About me
 - Location: Philippines
-- Education: Bs in Information Technology
+- Education: BS in Information Technology

 ## Skills